DazWilkin/dapr-grpc-example/README.md

-# dapr: gRPC Golang example
+# Dapr: gRPC Golang example

+A simplified dupe of the [Dapr SDK for Go](https://github.com/dapr/go-sdk) example

 ## Notes